nadimnesar/nadimnesar/README.md

 </h2>

 ### 👨‍💻 About Me
-I’m Nesar Ahmed, known online as nadimnesar.
-I work as an Associate Software Engineer at Exabyting, where I collaborate with bKash-RE in the Savings Project.
-I hold a B.Sc. in Computer Science & Engineering from DIU and I’m passionate about problem-solving, system design, and backend development.
+I am Nesar Ahmed, known online as nadimnesar.
+I work as an Associate Software Engineer at Exabyting, where I collaborate with bKash-RE on the Savings Project.
+I'm passionate about problem-solving, system design, and backend engineering, always striving to create robust and high-performance systems.

-Beyond coding, I'm a movie enthusiast and love to travel whenever I get the chance! 🚀
+I've completed my undergraduation on Computer Science & Engineering form DIU.
+Beyond tech, I'm a movie enthusiast and love to travel whenever I get the chance!

+> 💡 *I'm open to new opportunities in the domain of web technologies, backend engineering and micro-services.*

 ---
 ### 🚀 Tech Stack